Try To Hold Off… Until You Are Ready

 Here are some tips regarding your baby clothes and purchases:

-- Don’t buy too many 00000, 0000 or 000 sizes as your baby will grow very quickly.
-For my babies, they went up a size every 6 weeks or so.
+- Don’t buy too many 0000 or 000 sizes as your baby will grow very quickly.

 - Think about the season when your baby will be born.
 Will it be summer or winter?
 Hot or Cold?
 Also think about the seasons for the following months and buy clothes accordingly.
 For example, if your baby is born in winter then it will have it’s first birthday at winter time too.

-- Sign up to receive special offers from brands that you love like bonds or kmart, big w and target.
+- Sign up to receive special offers from brands that you love like bonds, pumpkin patch kids or target.
 Keep an eye out for upcoming sales and special offers and buy your baby clothes at the right time.

 - Take a look at handmade clothing on etsy.
 They are sooo cute!
 Here is a link to one of my favourite designers: Mary Bobbin